Hurricane Hone: Impact

-Very heavy rainfall occurred across the Big Island of Hawaii as Hurricane Hone passed to the south, with communities in the Kaʻū District, between Nāʻālehu and South Point seeing as much as 2 in of rain falling per hour.
-Rainfall totals reached 10 in to 15 in inches across the island, with more local flooding of 18 in or higher.
-The highest rainfall occurred in Hakalau, where more than 27.5 in fell, while the USGS Saddle Quarry station recorded nearly 20 in.
+Rainfall totals reached 10 in to 15 in inches across the Big Island, with more local flooding of 18 in or higher.
+The highest rainfall occurred in Volcano Island, where more than 28.82 in fell, while the USGS Saddle Quarry station recorded 25.03 in.
 The rainfall, however, was beneficial in some areas as it alleviated fears of wildfires and allowed red flag warnings to be discontinued.
 Only a small wildfire occurred on the night of August 23 in Waikoloa on the Big Island, located within the drier side of the island.
 Strong winds also impacted the Big Island, with a maximum wind gust of 72 mph (116 km/h) recorded at Kohala Ranch.

 Life-threatening surf and rip currents impacted Hawaii as well due to Hone.
 The hurricane generated waves of fourteen to eighteen feet along the eastern shores of the Big Island and Maui.
-Flooding and fallen trees caused the closing of several roads on the Big Island, including Hawaiian Highway 11, between Kona and Hilo.
+Flooding caused the closure of several roads on the Big Island, including Hawaiian Highway 11.
 At least 7,200 people lost power within the first few hours of Hone's passage.
 That number rose to 11,099 by midnight local time on August 25.
 A total of almost 26,000 people lost electricity due to Hone, the majority of them on the Big Island.
 However, power was restored to all but 2,000 by the next day.
 Strong winds and large waves lashed the island as Hone approached.
 The intense weather from Hone caused several flight cancellations at Hilo International Airport.
 A large tree fell and blocked all traffic on the Mauna Kea access road.
 In Maui, strong winds tore the roof off a house.
 A mudslide also covered part of the Hana Highway near Upper Waikani Falls.
 Power outages occurred on the islands of Maui and Oahu.
 A boat ran aground on the western shore of Kauai amidst the storm.

 Hawaii County received thirty-eight damage reports, including nine major damage reports, indicating several properties were rendered uninhabitable.
 A total of $5 million in property damage and $10,000 in crop damage was reported.
 Hone resulted in $3 million in damage to several roads across the Kau and Puna districts of the Big Island.
 Downed power lines and utilities also caused several tens of thousands of dollars in damage across multiple Big Island districts and in Honolulu on Oahu.
 Overall, Hone resulted in $8.04 million in property damage in Hawaii and $10,000 in crop damage.